azalk/GoChest/README.md

 # Locating distributional changes in piece-wise stationary time-series with long-range dependencies

-Implementations of the algorithms proposed in the following two papers.
+Implementations of the change-point estimation algorithms proposed in the following two papers.

  - A. Khaleghi, D. Ryabko, Asymptotically Consistent Estimation of the Number of Change Points in Highly Dependent Time Series In Proceedings of the International Conference on Machine Learning, 2014.